 This post has been edited and updated on 4 February 2019 

 - Don’t do any closed twists, even in the first trimester when you don’t have a belly yet.
 So Parivrtta Banarasana, Ardha Matsyendrasana, Parivrtta Utkatasana should all be done open (twisting away from the knee) or without placing the hands at heart centre and twisting deeply.

 - Once your belly pops out you can do cat/cow with variations lifting arms and legs instead of the prone back bends (Bhujangasana, Salabhasana, Dhanurasana etc).

 - After about 30 weeks don’t lie on your back for too long, you can take Savasana lying on your left side.
 Note: This is also the best sleeping position as it relieves pressure from the weight of the baby on your Vena Cava (main vein that carries blood from your lower body back to your heart) and also encourages the baby into the optimal position for birth (head down, spine towards your belly button and bottom on the maternal left).

-- With Pavana Muktasana you should bring your knee out to the side rather than compressing the belly against the thigh.
+- With Pavana Muktasana on the back you should bring your knee out to the side rather than compressing the belly against the thigh.

 - In forward bends, such as Padangusthasana, take the legs apart to allow for the belly.
-For seated forward folds (ie. Janushirasana) you can forward fold to side of leg (same in pigeon)
+For seated forward folds (ie. Janushirasana) you can forward fold more in the centre, to side of leg (same in pigeon)